fanzyflani/pwnfps/README.txt

     mingw32-gcc -msse2 -g -O2 -o pwnfps.exe main.c -Iwinlibs/SDL -Lwinlibs -lmingw32 -lSDLmain -lSDL -lm -Wall -Wextra -Wno-unused-parameter

-of course this requires a winlibs/ directory with SDL includes in winlibs/SDL/ and SDL libs in winlibs/
+of course this requires a winlibs/ directory with SDL includes in winlibs/SDL/ and SDL libs + lua stuff in winlibs/

 openmp highly recommended if you have more than one core (unless you like melting holes in your laptop)